gauravmanerkar/uc_recently_viewed_products/README.txt

-1. INSTALLATION
+INSTALLATION

-Download the latest release of this module
+1) Download the latest release of this module .

-Uncompress the archive in your Ubercart contrib directory:
+2) Uncompress the archive in your Ubercart contrib directory:
-[your Drupal root]/sites/all/modules/ubercart/contrib
+[your Drupal root]/sites/all/modules.

-Enable the Ubercart Recently Viewed Products module under 'Ubercart - extra' in the Drupal module administration page.
+3) Enable the Ubercart Recently Viewed Products module under 'Ubercart - extra' in the Drupal module administration page.

-Module configuration can be done from : admin/store/settings/recently-viewed-products
+4) Module configuration can be done from : admin/store/settings/recently-viewed-products.

-Go to admin/structure/block
+5) Go to admin/structure/block.

-Assign Ubercart Recently Viewed Products block to theme region
+6) Assign Ubercart Recently Viewed Products block to theme region.

-2. FEATURES
+FEATURES

-This module provides users to see theirs recently viewes ubercart products.
+This module provides users to see theirs recently viewed ubercart products.
 For anonymous users recently viewed products listing will get cleared once browsers session expires.

-3. DEVELOPMENT
+DEVELOPMENT

 The module introduces one new table: